Culture and diversity

-Find the latest language statistics in the Centre for Education, Statistics and Evaluation (CESE) Annual Report.
+Find the latest language statistics in the Centre for Education, Statistics and Evaluation (CESE) Language Diversity Bulletin.
 It outlines language diversity in public schools and languages other than English spoken by students at home.

 Students from language backgrounds other than English have additional educational needs and require support to participate successfully at school.
 This includes students who are newly arrived, are learning English as an additional language or dialect and who are refugees.

 Our students identify with multiple cultural identities and ancestries.
 Culture can impact our perspectives, behaviour, how we interact in the world and our personal identities.

 - "I'm Aboriginal and Croatian."